PatrickAlphaC/aave_brownie_py/README.md

 # Setup

 You'll need python installed.
+If working with a virtual environment, you can run:

 ```
 pip install -r requirements.txt
 ```

-Or, if you run into issues use pipx:
+Or, ideally you use pipx:

 ```bash
 pip install --user pipx